CXL LIVE 2019

 Some of these lessons can be expensive both monetarily and in opportunity cost.
 In this session we’ll explore some of the upsides of losing tests, including how to gain valuable insights from a loss and bring others around to the long-term benefits of losing.

-Go outside and enjoy life.
-Outdoor activities, mingling.
+1) Go outside and enjoy life.
+Talk to people, play games.

 Stefanie Lambert – Real Talk: Tough Lessons Learned When Building an Optimization Program